Noderrxyz/noderr-landing/VALIDATOR_ACTUAL_FUNCTIONS.md

 - Optimize data queries
 - Track risk metrics

-**Conclusion:** Noderrrr runs on Base L2 (which handles consensus), so Validators do NOT produce blocks or validate blockchain transactions.
-Instead, they perform governance, data management, and analytics functions for the Noderrrr Protocol.
+**Conclusion:** Noderr runs on Base L2 (which handles consensus), so Validators do NOT produce blocks or validate blockchain transactions.
+Instead, they perform governance, data management, and analytics functions for the Noderr Protocol.

 ## Technical Stack